iuxcode/flukit/README.md

 This will create an avatar with a default illustration since an image or label is not provided.

-**`Flukit`** provides a wide range of customizable widgets and features that you can use to build complex and beautiful user interfaces.
+**Flukit** provides a wide range of customizable widgets and features that you can use to build complex and beautiful user interfaces.
 The next section will show you all available UI widgets.

 ## Documentation

+The documencation will be available soon.

 ## Support

-If you need help using **`Flukit`**, there are several resources available to you:
+If you need help using **Flukit**, there are several resources available to you:

 - [Documentation](_): We've provided detailed documentation for each of the widgets and features included in our library.
 - [GitHub](_) Issues: If you encounter a bug or have a feature request, you can open an issue on our GitHub repository.